 You have time to talk with attendees, answer questions, and coordinate follow-ups when needed.
 They also reveal your customers’ most pressing questions (instead of your prepared assumptions), which you can use to craft future content.

-Most webinar streaming tools offer some form of live chat.
+Most webinar and virtual events streaming tools offer some form of live chat.
 It’s always a good idea to enable it, providing you can moderate the chat.

 Observing viewer engagement and responses in real time allows you to gauge the interest level, relevance, and quality of the webinar.
 It also enables your attendees to interact with each other, ask for help, and share information that can drive value.